 04.01 Initial Event Notification and Follow-up

-When NRR is notified of a potentially significant event, or an event with potential generic implications, will coordinate initial NRR event follow-up activities, work with the regional office to understand the significance and generic implications of the event.
-The DORL PM is kept informed of the event information provides logistical support for further appropriate NRR event follow-up activities requests assistance from NRR technical staff as needed.
-Regional staff may request technical support from NRR by contacting .
+When NRR is notified of a potentially significant event, or an event with potential generic implications, the DORL PM will coordinate initial NRR event follow-up activities, and, along with the IMC 0309 owner, will work with the regional office to understand the significance and generic implications of the event.
+The DORL PM is kept informed of the event information, provides logistical support for further appropriate NRR event follow-up activities, and requests assistance from NRR technical staff as needed.
+Regional staff may request technical support from NRR by contacting the DORL PM.

 04.02 Risk Significance

-Power reactor events are evaluated for risk significance when one or more of the deterministic criteria listed in Table 1 are met. risk estimate conducted by the regional SRA is ≥1E-5 conditional core damage probability (CCDP) or ≥1E-6 conditional large early release probability (CLERP), or when requested by the regional staff The regional SRAs inform regional management of the risk significance and APOB NRR management.
+Power reactor events are evaluated for risk significance by the regional SRA when one or more of the deterministic criteria listed in Table 1 are met.
+If the risk estimate conducted by the regional SRA is ≥1E-5 conditional core damage probability (CCDP) or ≥1E-6 conditional large early release probability (CLERP), or when requested by the regional staff, the regional SRA will provide all currently available event or degraded condition-related risk information to APOB for a peer check, to discuss differing perspectives, and to reach alignment on the risk significance of the event or condition.
+The regional SRAs inform regional management of the risk significance and APOB informs NRR management of the risk significance, in coordination with the DORL PM and IMC 0309 owner.
 Additionally, the Office of Nuclear Regulatory Research can provide risk analysis support upon request.

 04.03 Risk Measures and Quantitative Criteria for Reactive Inspections